Get To Know Our Amazing Team

 - I was a gymnast and grade school and varsity high school cheerleader for 7 years.

-- My husband and I are “The Big Bang Theory” fans and named 4 of our 5 cats Penny, Sheldon, Leonard and Howard, after characters on the show.
+- I am a “The Big Bang Theory” fans and named 4 of our 5 cats Penny, Sheldon, Leonard and Howard, after characters on the show.
 My first kitty is named Selina (Kyle), aka Catwoman.